Jean Gottmann

-(Ivan) Jean Gottmann (10 October 1915, in Kharkov – 28 February 1994, in Oxford) was a French geographer who was best known for his seminal study on the urban region of the Northeast megalopolis.
+(Ivan) Jean Gottmann (10 October 1915 – 28 February 1994) was a French Jewish geographer who was best known for his seminal study on the urban region of the Northeast megalopolis.
 His main contributions to human geography were in the sub-fields of urban, political, economic, historical and regional geography.
 His regional specializations ranged from France and the Mediterranean to the United States, Israel, and Japan.

-Early years
+Early life and education

-Gottmann was born in Kharkov, Ukraine, Russian Empire.
-He was the only child of prosperous Jewish parents, Elie Gottmann and Sonia-Fanny Ettinger, who were killed in February 1918, following the Russian Revolution of 1917.
-He was de facto adopted by his aunt, Emily Gottmann and uncle, Michel Berchin, and escaped with them to Paris in 1921 via Constantinople.
-It is there he changed the Eastern European Iona to the French cognate "Jean."
+Gottmann was born in Kharkiv, Ukraine, Russian Empire.
+He was the only child of prosperous Jewish parents of French and Dutch descent, Elie Gottmann and Sonia-Fanny Ettinger, who were killed in February 1918, following the Russian Revolution of 1917.
+He was adopted de facto by his aunt, Emily Gottmann, and uncle, Michel Berchin, and escaped with them to Paris in 1921 through what was then Constantinople in present-day Istanbul.
+In Constantinople, he changed his first name, Iona, to the French cognate Jean.